SlavaKatiukha/load-alerts-to-slack/README.md

 # Application Load Alert Notification Add-on for Slack

-Get automated alerts in Slack for a certain service isn’t working when some jobs fail or resource limits are about to be exceeded  when:
+Get automated alerts in Slack for a certain service isn’t working or resource limits are about to be exceeded when:

  - CPU usage is too high
  - RAM consumption exceeds defined limits